Mfaizl/jsongrapher-pyasd/README.md

 Alternatively, you can download the directory directly.<br>

-It is easiest to then follow the [example file](https://github.com/AdityaSavara/JSONGrapherRC/blob/main/example/exampleUsageJSONRecordCreator.py) to see how to create records and plots.
-Record files can then be dragged into www.jsongrapher.com<br>
+It is easiest to then follow the [example file](https://github.com/AdityaSavara/JSONGrapherRC/blob/main/example/exampleUsageJSONRecordCreator.py) to see how to create graphable .json records and to plot them.
+The .json files can then be dragged into www.jsongrapher.com<br>

 ## **1\.
 Preparing to Create a Record**